FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/effectivecost.md

 This metric resolves two challenges that are faced by practitioners:

-1. Practitioners need to *amortize* relevant purchases, such as upfront fees, over the duration of the commitment and distribute them to the appropriate reporting groups (e.g. tags, resources).
+1. Practitioners need to *amortize* relevant purchases, such as upfront fees, over the duration of the [*commitment*](#glossary:commitment) and distribute them to the appropriate reporting groups (e.g. tags, resources).
-2. Many commitment-based discount constructs include a recurring expense for the commitment for every [*billing period*](#glossary:billing-period) and must distribute this cost to the resources using the commitment.
-This forces reconciliation between the initial commitment row per period and the actual usage rows.
+2. Many [*commitment-based discount*](#glossary:commitment-based-discount) constructs include a recurring expense for the *commitment* for every [*billing period*](#glossary:billing-period) and must distribute this cost to the resources using the *commitment*.
+This forces reconciliation between the initial *commitment* row per period and the actual usage rows.

 The EffectiveCost column MUST be present in the billing data.
 This column MUST be a valid numeric value of type Decimal, denominated in the BillingCurrency, and MUST NOT be null.
 The aggregated EffectiveCost for a *billing period* MAY NOT match the *charge* received on the invoice for the same *billing period*.